4 min read

-What’s so special about Crowdfunding for Hotels?
+What’s so Special about Crowdfunding for Hotels?

 What’s the infatuation with REIT(s)?

-Real Estate Investment Trusts (REIT) didn’t start to matriculate in the investment marketplace until the 1960s—when Congress introduced this investing tool into the U.S. economy.
+Real Estate Investment Trusts (REITs) didn’t start to matriculate in the investment marketplace until the 1960s—when Congress introduced this investing tool into the U.S. economy.
 What is a REIT?
 By definition, it is a corporation that owns and operates income producing real estate.
 More specifically, it joins the capital of several investors and investors earn a share of the income produced, yielding a 8.8% rate of return averaged over the last 10 years.

 A REIT offers investment flexibility at a reasonable entry price.
 REIT(s) can invest in multiple asset classes such as retail, residential, healthcare, offices. and for each of these asset classes, investors can earn a share of the income produced.
 Many people find REIT(s) an attractive investment because of it’s liquidity, meaning you can wake up and sell it if you need the cash.
 Be weary, certain REIT’s often have restrictions on when and how much you can sell.

 After comparing the two investment tools, it’s clear that each has their pros and cons.
 A REIT’s ability to earn a reasonable rate of return and the liquid nature of the investment may be a good fit for some people.
 But for the savvier investor that can decipher between good/bad markets and good/bad flags, they have multiple options on what they can invest into.
 It is not uncommon for online investors to yield a higher rate of return through a variety of equity and debt instruments via crowdfunding, and outperform their REIT counterparts.
 Real estate and hotel crowdfunding may allow people to diversify their portfolio by personal preferences that are strategically better than a giant pool of assets accumulated over time.